 Welcome to THE FUNDAMENTAL FREEDOMS PROJECT interactive.
 This multilingual, multimedia Web site presents an overview of Canada's Charter of Rights and Freedoms.
 Informational, instructional and inspirational, this site celebrates the document which continues to shape the face of a nation.

-Celebrate the 25th Anniversary of Canada's Charter of Rights and Freedoms
+Celebrate Canada's Charter of Rights and Freedoms

 Watch the documentary Fundamental Freedoms / Libertés fondamentales Online and On Demand!